Meet Lisa Satin

 Lisa Satin, Founder

-Lisa Satin completed her B.S. degree in Speech and Hearing Science at the University of Washington and continued her work as a Research Technician at the U of W Health Sciences through the department of Otolaryngology in the mid 1980s.
+Lisa Satin earned her B.S. degree in Speech and Hearing Science from the University of Washington.
+Following her graduation, she continued her career as a Research Technician at the University of Washington Health Sciences through the Department of Otolaryngology in the mid-1980s.

-“Almost 25 years of working with and volunteering for seniors brought meto a place where I knew I could help and where my expertise in this area could continue to grow.
-Since I started my company, I’ve taken every opportunity to continue my education on aging, and all that it entails.
-I am a Certified Senior Advisor through the National SCSA organization, a long-time board member (education chair) in our Association of Senior Referral Professionals of WA and a past President of Senior Care Coalition of greater Seattle and the Eastside.
-I’m also a long-time member of the NW LGBT Senior Care Providers Network and enjoy procuring speakers for our monthly meetings that help increase competence amongst our members regarding LGBTQ aging issues.
-I continue to be a member of CMSA and our state chapter, WMCMA, for the clinical education it offers as well as the opportunity to collaborate with our many brilliant local members.
-I am a supporter of The Alzheimer’s Society, APDA Northwest Chapter, many King and Snohomish County Senior Centers, as well as various senior and community related Not for Profit organizations.
-I believe that supporting organizations and resources that help our clients, helps to complete the circle or care.”
+“Nearly 25 years of working with and volunteering for seniors led me to a place where I knew I could make a difference and further develop my expertise in senior care.
+Since starting my company, I have pursued every opportunity to expand my knowledge about aging and related issues.
+I am a Certified Senior Advisor (CSA) through the National Society of Certified Senior Advisors, a long-time board member and education chair in the Association of Senior Referral Professionals of Washington, and a past president of the Senior Care Coalition of Greater Seattle and the Eastside.
+Additionally, I am an active member of the NW LGBT Senior Care Providers Network, where I enjoy procuring speakers for our monthly meetings to promote greater competence regarding LGBTQ aging issues.
+I continue to participate in CMSA and its Washington chapter, WMCMA, for the clinical education and invaluable collaboration with our many brilliant local members.

 -Lisa Satin